 With natural forests disappearing at a rate of some 36 million acres each year, exploring sustainable construction products is smart.
-Eucalyptus, a hardwood harvested from a family of fast-growing tropical shrubs and trees, is certainly worth a look.
+Eucalyptus Wood is also known as Eucalyptus Hardwood is harvested from a family of fast-growing tropical shrubs and trees.
 It’s gorgeous, environmentally friendly, easy to work with and incredibly practical.
 It’s also less expensive than traditional hardwoods like mahogany, hickory, and cherry woods.
-You’re sure to discover numerous uses for eucalyptus wood.
-Here are a few ideas to get you started.
+You’re sure to discover numerous uses for eucalyptus wood once you see the many benefits.
+Here are a few ideas on the uses of eucalyptus wood to get you started.

 On a trip to a zoo or park, did you find your eyes drawn to an appealingly rustic fence crafted from smooth, characteristic poles in shades of tan, green and brown?
-It was likely made from eucalyptus.
+It was likely made from eucalyptus poles.
 Durable, sturdy and easy to install, eucalyptus fencing is available in pre-fabricated panels and rolls.
-The variety of sizes and styles makes finding the perfect eucalyptus fence for your application simple.
+The variety of sizes and styles of eucalyptus poles makes finding the perfect fence for your application simple.

 Additional Reading: Eucalyptus Fencing to Fit Any Budget